|GSAK (Geocaching Swiss Army Knife)|

 When you use the MFILTER command you will notice the left most status panel of the grid will show in red "Subset: Macro Filter".
 This will let you know the current sub set has been set by the MFILTER command.
 Note: These settings are at the macro level only and are not reflected in the Filter dialog (if you bring up the dialog there will be nothing set)

-Note: If the filter does not return any waypoints it will automatically be cancelled and your subset will contain all waypoints.
+Note: If the filter does not return any waypoints it will automatically be canceled and your subset will contain all waypoints.
 You can test for this situation using the $_FilterCount system variable.
 For example:

 Related: CancelFilter Filter